-Children who are 12 to 13 years old, and accompanied by a licensed boat driver over 21 years old, may drive a boat with a Vessel Learning License.
+Children who are at least 12 years old, and accompanied by a licensed boat driver over 21 years old, may drive a boat with a Vessel Learning License.

 For more information on getting a boater’s license, visit our page on Boat Registration and Licenses in Alabama.

 Boating Under the Influence (BUI)

 Just as with drinking and driving, Alabama prohibits anyone from operating a boat or watercraft while under the influence of alcohol or drugs.
 You will be cited for boating under the influence (BUI) if:

 - Your blood alcohol content (BAC) is .08% or higher.